On the Identification of Diagnostic Expectations: Econometric Insights from DSGE Models: Introduction

-The remainder of the paper is organized as follows.
-Section \ref{sec:DE} reviews the theoretical foundations of diagnostic expectations and their implementation in DSGE models.
-Section \ref{Identification} presents our identification analysis for a small-scale DSGE model, while Section \ref{Identification_med} extends the analysis to a medium-scale model.
-Section \ref{sec: conclusion} concludes the paper.
+The remainder of the paper proceeds as follows.
+Section~\ref{sec: framework} introduces diagnostic expectations, the frequency-domain identification framework, and the estimation procedure.
+Section~\ref{Identification} studies global identification and observational equivalence in the small-scale DSGE model.
+Section~\ref{Identification_med} extends the analysis to the medium-scale DSGE model and examines which structural frictions are most important for matching the DE benchmark dynamics.
+Section~\ref{sec: conclusion} concludes and outlines directions for future research.